 +20/30/40/50 HP and +10/15/20/25 bonus Ability Damage are also added upon reaching 20/50/90/140 Soul Stacks.

 Siphon is the ability that forms unique gameplay for Sevarog.
 Obviously the more stacks you get the more damage you can deal and sustain.
 Early game this ability is quite weak but can be effectively used on minion waves when they are perfectly lined.
 Late game when souls are stacked enough and the ability is maxed out Siphon becomes a dearly weapon in Sevarog's arsenal.

-Sevarog targets a circle on the ground and calls down a burst of dark energy that does Ability Damage and applies Root for 1 second to any enemies hit.
-When the root expires, the targets will have Slow for 3 seconds.
+Sevarog targets a circle on the ground and calls down a burst of dark energy that does Ability Damage and applies a brief Root to any enemies hit.
+When the root expires, the targets will have Slow for a short period of time.

 Stun and Slow, what can be better?
 A ranged AOE Stun and Slow.
 That is Subjugate.
 A well timed and placed Subjugate can secure a kill or ensure a safe escape for Sevarog or his allies.